-14. Low Income Housing Credit
+13. Low Income Housing Credit

-ACA 26-51-1702 provides an income tax credit for a taxpayer owning an interest in a qualified low income building which is approved through the Arkansas Development Finance Authority.
+ACA 26-51-1702 provides an income or premium tax credit for a taxpayer owning an interest in a qualified low income building which is approved through the Arkansas Development Finance Authority.
 The tax credit is computed by multiplying the Federal Low Income Housing Tax Credit for the qualified project by 20%.
-The total credit available to all taxpayers may not exceed \$250,000 in any tax year.
+The credit may not exceed \$250,000 or the income or annual premium tax otherwise due.
 The tax credits allocated to the taxpayer shall be allocated to each shareholder.